AdobeDocs/experience-platform.en/help/data-governance/home.md

 In order for data usage labels to effectively support data compliance, data usage policies must be implemented.
 Data usage policies are rules that describe the kinds of marketing actions that you are allowed to, or restricted from, performing on data within Experience Platform.

 An example of a marketing action might be the desire to export a dataset to a third-party service.
-If there is a policy in place declaring that Personally Identifiable Information (PII) cannot be exported, and an "I" label (identity data) has been applied to the field level or dataset.
+If there is a policy in place declaring that Personally Identifiable Information (PII) cannot be exported, and an "I" label (identity data) has been applied to the field level from its schema.
 Policy Service then prevents any action that would export this dataset to a third-party destination.
 Should one of these action attempts occur, Policy Service sends a message telling you that a data usage policy has been violated.

 There are two types of policies available: